Makr91/zoneweaver/docs/security.md

 # Security
 {: .no_toc }

-Security policies and vulnerability reporting for ZoneWeaver frontend.
+Security policies and vulnerability reporting for Zoneweaver frontend.

 ## Table of contents
 {: .no_toc .text-delta }